jsperger/MTurkForResearchers/MTurk Training Presentation.md

+class: center, middle

+# An Introduction to Mechanical Turk for Survey Research
+### John Sperger
+### July 14, 2016

+---

+# Agenda

+1. What is Mechanical Turk and why use it?
+2. How to Post a Study on Mechanical Turk and Basic Considerations
+3. Being a Responsible Requester
+4. Intermediate MTurking - Designing Studies for Mechanical Turk and the MTurk API

+---

+class: center, middle

+# What is Mechanical Turk and why use it?

+---

 # What is Mechanical Turk (MTurk)?

 Mechanical Turk is an online crowd sourcing platform created by Amazon.
-The site acts like a job board - Requesters can post jobs (Human Intelligence Tasks in MTurk parlance) which can be completed by Workers.
+The site acts like a job board - Requesters can post jobs (Human Intelligence Tasks or HITs in MTurk parlance) which can be completed by Workers.

 Mechanical Turk is very popular with researchers in psychology because you can quickly collect survey responses for a low cost.
 Two of the most common use cases are pilot testing studies and study components and running high powered studies.
-The typical MTurk study is generally shorter and less complex than a lab study (though not necessarily true).
+The typical MTurk study is generally shorter and less complex than a lab study, though this isn't necessary to get good data.

+---

+# Why Use Mechanical Turk?

+* It's quick - Collecting thousands of responses can take less than a day

+* It's cheap - the going rate for survey responses on Mechanical Turk is $6/hr or 10 cents per minute (more on this later)

+* Mechanical Turk will give you a more demographically diverse study than the lab

+* Workers on Mechanical Turk (MTurkers for short) seem to be at least as attentive as lab participants, if not more so, according to research done directly comparing attentiveness of MTurkers and lab participants

+* MTurk studies are widely accepted and you can find them in all journals including top tier journals

+---

+# Mechanical Turk is Different than the Lab

 ---